 All trip leaders will liaise with the school nurse or school nurse assistant to discuss the medical needs of participating students and to ensure that they have any specific medication and/or supplies required for the trip.

 5. First aid equipment

-All school first aid kits are HSE compliant and typically include the following:
+All school first aid kits are HSE compliant.